dinhhuy258/sfm.nvim/README.md

 In this example, when the user presses the `c` key in the explorer, the custom function `function() print("Custom function executed") end` will be executed.
 Pressing the `x` key will perform the default action `close`.
 Please note that if the action for a key is set to `nil` or an empty string, the default key binding for that key will be disabled.
 Also, ensure that the action provided is a valid function or action name, as listed in the above table.

+## Window Picker Integration

+`sfm` integrates with the [window-picker](https://github.com/s1n7ax/nvim-window-picker) plugin if it's installed.
+This allows you to choose which window to open files in when using the `split` and `vsplit` actions.

+### How it works

+1. When you use the `split` or `vsplit` action, `sfm` checks if `window-picker` is installed
+2. If available, it triggers the `window-picker` UI to let you select a target window
+3. The file is then opened in your chosen window
+4. If window-picker is not installed, it falls back to the default behavior

 ## Highlighting